shinyhealthtools/medmodr/README.md

 ## Feedback

 If you encounter a bug or have a suggestion for improving `MedModr`, please open an issue on the GitHub repository.
+When reporting a bug, please use the [bug report template](https://github.com/shinyhealthtools/medmodr/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) to help me address the issue more efficiently.

 **Report an Issue** → [github.com/shinyhealthtools/medmodr/issues](https://github.com/shinyhealthtools/medmodr/issues)

 ## Links